 Consider Your Surroundings

-ATVs can be unpredictable and hard to control on on paved roads; in fact, paved roads are a factor in a significant number of ATV accidents and fatalities.
-Refrain from driving your ATV on paved roads to avoid rollovers, crashes with cars and other threats.
+ATVs can be unpredictable and hard to control on paved roads, in fact, paved roads are a factor in a significant number of ATV accidents and fatalities.
+Refrain from driving your ATV on paved roads to avoid rollovers, crashes with cars, and other threats.